DigitalCitizen110625/SafariBugTracker-Public/README.md

 ## :grey_question:	FAQ
 1. Will it run out of the box?
-	Yes, but all connection strings, and authentication keys were removed from the public release, in order to keep them secure.
-If you wish to run the application on your own, you must have a SQL, Mongodb, Azure Table
-	Storage, and AWS Simple Email Service already set up.
+ <p>Yes, but all connection strings, and authentication keys were removed from the public release, in order to keep them secure.
+If you wish to run the application on your own, you must have a SQL, Mongodb, Azure Table Storage, and AWS Simple Email Service already set up. </p>

 This can be any string you want, but it must match the corresponding AuthKey in the IssueAPI appsettings.json file "IssueApiKey": {